chimera-linux/cports/Packaging.md

 ## Filesystem Structure

 Programs meant to be executed directly by the user always go in `/usr/bin`.
-The `/usr/sbin`, `/bin` and `/sbin` paths are just symbolic links to the primary `/usr/bin` path and should never be present in packages.
+The `/usr/sbin`, `/bin` and `/sbin` paths are symbolic links to the primary `/usr/bin` path and should never be present in packages.

 Libraries go in `/usr/lib`.
 Do not use `/usr/lib64` or `/usr/lib32`, these should never be present in packages.
-Same goes for the toplevel `/lib` or `/lib64` or `/lib32` paths.
-In general, compatibility symlinks are present in the system and they all point to just `/usr/lib`.
+The same goes for the toplevel `/lib` or `/lib64` or `/lib32` paths.
+In general, compatibility symlinks are present in the system and they all point to `/usr/lib`.

 Executable programs that are internal and not meant to be run by the user go in `/usr/libexec` (unless the software does not allow this).